When the shit hits the fan

 "However, once that opening point was settled, the psychiatrists entered wholly in the business of the convention, which culminated, of course, in the selection of officers for the coming year.
 And that, as the saying goes, was when the soup hit the fan."

 The significance of a phrase in the language can often be measured by the number of variants it spawns.
-This one perhaps less so than usual as the variants are mostly bowdlerised versions of the explicit original - for example, 'when the solids hit the air conditioning', 'when the pooh hits the punka wallah'.
+With this one the variants are mostly bowdlerised versions of the explicit original - for example, 'when the solids hit the air conditioning', 'when the pooh hits the punka wallah'.